30 August 2011

 She was spending the summer in Paris

-and would return home to college at Texas A&M in the fall!!
+and would return home to Texas A&M in the fall!!

 She noticed the Longhorn on Mark's shirt right away!!